lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/linux_ecosystem.md

 Drivers are stored in the directory `/lib/modules/`.

 Drivers can be installe on a linux system using the package manager.

+## Swap
+A swap partition requires creating a partition, which is very hard to resize later, sometimes so hard that a full reinstall is required.
+A swap file is a specially created file, normally located in the root '/' directory, that's just as fast as a partition, but that's much easier to change later if need be.
+Most modern installers create a swap file because of its many advantages over a partition.

+Swap partitions had advantages over swap files before the era of SSDs.
+They ensure that the swap space is contiguous, which reduces head seeking.
+You can also place the swap partition at the edge of the platter where reading and writing is faster than in the middle.
+These days with SSDs being common, it doesn't really matter anymore.

+Fair question.
+I've been using a swap file for probably a decade or more by now.
+Never noticed any performance penalty over a dedicated partition.
+Those who claim that a partition is faster, I'd like to see some actual benchmarks that confirm that.
+I've never seen any.

 ## Linux Folders
 Usually, the root of a linux system contains the following folders: